Not Without Hope

 Not Without Hope is a 2010 non-fiction book by Nick Schuyler and Jeré Longman.
-The book describes a 2009 boating accident in which Schuyler was the sole survivor; his three friends, including NFL players Marquis Cooper and Corey Smith, died in the accident.
+The book describes a 2009 boating accident that Schuyler survived while his three friends, including NFL players Marquis Cooper and Corey Smith, died.
 Not Without Hope was a New York Times best-seller.

-Description
+Summary

-Not Without Hope describes a 2009 boating accident that took the lives of NFL players Marquis Cooper and Corey Smith and Schuyler's best friend Will Bleakley.
-Co-author Schuyler survived the incident.
+Not Without Hope describes a 2009 boating accident that took the lives of NFL players Marquis Cooper, Corey Smith and Schuyler's best friend Will Bleakley.
+Schuyler survived the incident.
+It was co-authored by Schuyler and Jeré Longman, a sports reporter and author of several sports related books.

-On Saturday, February 28, 2009, at about 6:30 AM, the four men embarked in a 21-foot single-engine boat owned by Cooper from the Seminole Boat Ramp near Clearwater Pass.
+On Saturday, February 28, 2009, at about 6:30 a.m., the four men embarked in a 21-foot single-engine boat owned by Cooper from the Seminole Boat Ramp near Clearwater Pass.
 They had gone fishing in the Gulf of Mexico about 50 mi off of Clearwater, Florida.
-At around 5:30 PM, they went to pull up the anchor and head back to port, but the anchor was stuck.
+At around 5:30 p.m., they went to pull up the anchor and head back to port but it was stuck.
 When Cooper tried to thrust the boat forward in an attempt to dislodge the anchor, the vessel became submerged and capsized, tossing the men overboard.
-According to Schuyler, over the next several hours, his three companions each eventually succumbed to hypothermia.
-Schuyler was the sole survivor.
+According to Schuyler, over the next several hours, his three companions eventually succumbed to hypothermia and Schuyler was the sole survivor.
 On March 2, 2009, he was found by the United States Coast Guard.
 Schuyler was near death, clinging to the engine mount of the capsized vessel.

+On March 25, 2009, a report was released based on a Florida Fish and Wildlife Conservation Commission investigation into the capsizing: it included interviews with Schuyler and an inspection of the boat.